esphome/esphome-docs/guides/creators.rst

 .. seo::
     :description: Information for creators when using ESPHome firmware.

-There are a few configurtion options we have added to ESPHome to make it easier for creators to create, configure, install and distribute devices running ESPHome.
+We have added configuration options to ESPHome to make it easier for creators to create, configure, install and distribute devices running ESPHome.

 Example configuration